UMSKT/xpmgr/README.md

 `--GetEvalLeft`: Gets the number of days before the evaluation period expires, in days.
 In non-evaluation copies of Windows, this should give an error instead.

+`--Office2003`: This provides **EXPERIMENTAL** support for Office 2003.
+When this parameter is used, all other parameters except `--GetInstallationID` and `--SetConfirmationID` are disabled, and those two (attempt) to go what they do on Office 2003, rather than Windows.
+Most likely, it will crash.

 `--GetUsage`: Outputs all the commands you can use.

 ## Releases